edefimov/async-sockets/README.md

 When `ReadOperation` is applied to socket it is possible to determine frame boundaries when receiving data structure is known.
 To achieve this purpose helps `FramePickerInterface`.
 It gives hints to socket engine where the end of frame is and whether it is reached.
 These implementations of `FramePickerInterface` are available out of the box:
- - `NullFramePicker` - default implementation is used if nothing else is provided, reads data until network connection is active. *WARNING*: It is strongly recommended to avoid this type of picker in production code and always use any other one.
  - `FixedLengthFramePicker` - frame of predefined length, when length bytes are received immediately fires READ event.
  - `MarkerFramePicker` - frame of variable length, but at start and end marker, or at least end marker, are known.
  - `RawFramePicker` - raw frame with chunk of data just received from network read call.